mozilla/firefox-test-engineering/reference/conventions.rst

 ------
 **Purpose:** We use `Docker <https://www.docker.com>`_ to help ensure consistent, portable builds, with dependency/environment control.

-We use typically two (2) main files, for Docker:
+Typically, we use two (2) main files, for Docker:

 #.
 Dockerfile
 #. .dockerignore